choonghyunryu/dlookr/README.md

   diagnose_report(output_format = "html", output_file = "Diagn.html")
 ```

-The `Data Diagnostic Report` is an automated report intended to aid in the data diahnosis process.
-It judged whether the data is supplemented or reacquired by referring to the report results.
+The `Data Diagnostic Report` is an automated report intended to aid in
+the data diahnosis process.
+It judged whether the data is supplemented
+or reacquired by referring to the report results.

 #### Creating an EDA report using `eda_report()`

-`eda_report()` performs EDA on all variables of the data frame or object (`tbl_df`,`tbl`, etc.) that inherits the data frame.
+`eda_report()` performs EDA on all variables of the data frame or object
+(`tbl_df`,`tbl`, etc.) that inherits the data frame.

-`eda_report()` creates an EDA report in two forms:
+`eda_report()` generates an EDA report in two forms:

   - pdf file based on Latex
   - html file

 The contents of the report are as follows.:

   - introduction
       - Information of Dataset
       - Information of Variables
       - Numerical Variables
   - Univariate Analysis
       - Descriptive Statistics
       - Normality Test of Numerical Variables
           - Statistics and Visualization of (Sample) Data
   - Relationship Between Variables
       - Correlation Coefficient
           - Correlation Coefficient by Variable Combination
           - Correlation Plot of Numerical Variables
   - Target based Analysis
       - Gruoped Descriptive Statistics
           - Gruoped Numerical Variables
           - Gruoped Categorical Variables
       - Gruoped Relationship Between Variables
           - Grouped Correlation Coefficient
           - Grouped Correlation Plot of Numerical Variables

-The following will create an EDA report for `carseats`.
-The file format is pdf, and the file name is `EDA_Report.pdf`.
+The following will generates an EDA report for `carseats`.
+The file
+format is pdf, and the file name is `EDA_Report.pdf`.

 ``` r
 carseats %>%